Red Alert (song)

 "Red Alert" is a song by English electronic music duo Basement Jaxx.
 It was released on 19 April 1999 by record label XL as the first single from their debut album, Remedy (1999).
 The vocals from the track were provided by Blu James.
 It reached number five on the UK Singles Chart and became their first number-one hit on the US Billboard Dance Club Play chart.
 As of September 2023, the single has sold and streamed 600,000 units in the United Kingdom, allowing it to receive a platinum certification from the British Phonographic Industry (BPI).
+Two different music videos were produced to accompany the song; the UK version was directed by Dawn Shadforth.

 Background and release

 "Red Alert" was written by Basement Jaxx members Felix Buxton and Simon Radcliffe.
 Craig Roseberry from Billboard cited Parliament and Funkadelic as inspirations for the track.
 Vocals on the track are sung by Blu James.
 In the United Kingdom, XL Recordings released the song on 19 April 1999 as two CD singles and a 12-inch single.
 In the United States, where Astralwerks served as the song's label, it was released on 13 July 1999 across two formats: a maxi-CD single and a 12-inch single.
 It was also released in Canada on 13 July.